Module 07 | Executive Narrative

 What this module does not do

-• It does not structure the commercial deal.
+• It does not design the commercial structure.
 That belongs in Module 03.

-• It does not replace GTM ownership, enablement, or launch execution.
+• It does not fix weak GTM execution with better language.
 That belongs in Module 04.

 That separation matters.
-Module 05 proves the economics.
-Module 07 makes leadership carry the case.
-Blur those jobs and the company either gets numbers without sponsorship or narrative without proof.
+Module 05 proves the math.
+Module 07 makes the math matter in the room.

 Framework Overview